DataDog/documentation/content/en/tracing/guide/trace_ingestion_volume_control.md

 If you decide to reduce the ingestion volume for certain services, the **request, error, and latency [metrics][3]** (known as RED metrics, for Requests, Errors, and Duration) remain 100% accurate, as they are being calculated based on 100% of the application's traffic, regardless of any sampling configuration.
 These metrics are included when purchasing Datadog APM.
 In order to make sure you have full visibility into your application's traffic, you can use these metrics to spot potential errors on a service or a resource, by creating dashboards, monitors, and SLOs.

-**Note**: If your applications and services are instrumented with OpenTelemetry libraries and you set up some sampling at the sdk level and/or at the collector level, APM metrics are based on the **sampled** set of data.
+**Note**: If your applications and services are instrumented with OpenTelemetry libraries and you set up some sampling at the SDK level and/or at the collector level, APM metrics are based on the **sampled** set of data.

 Trace data is very repetitive, which means trace samples to investigate any issues are still available with ingestion sampling.
 For high throughput services, there's usually no need for you to collect every single request - an important enough problem should always show symptoms in multiple traces.
 Ingestion controls helps you to have the visibility that you need to troubleshoot problems while remaining within budget.